 Prosthodontics is the dental specialty that focuses on dental prostheses.
 Such prostheses are used to rehabilitate mastication (chewing), improve aesthetics, and aid speech.

-Preventive dentistry is the practice of caring for your teeth to keep them healthy.
-This helps prevent cavities, gum disease, enamel wear, and more.
+Oral hygiene helps prevent cavities, gum disease, enamel wear, and more.
 Through routine dental checkups and cleaning, we will strive to help you improve and maintain good oral health and we will recommend a treatment plan that best suits your needs.

 A root canal is a treatment to repair and save a badly damaged or infected tooth.
 The procedure involves removing the infected area of the tooth, cleaning and disinfecting it, and then filling and sealing it.
 The common causes for root canal treatment would be a cracked tooth, a deep cavity, repeated dental treatment to the tooth, or trauma.

-Cosmetic Dentistry is dental work that improves the appearance of a person’s teeth, gums, or bites.
-It is primarily focused on dental aesthetics in color, position, shape size, alignment, and overall smile appearance.
+Cosmetic dentistry is dental work that improves the overall appearance of a person’s teeth, gums, or bite.

-- If you’ve ever felt less than confident about your smile because of crooked, damaged, or yellowed teeth, then we have excellent news for you.
-Cosmetic dentistry can improve everything you’ve ever disliked about your teeth, from their color to their crooked positioning, and give you the beautiful, healthy-looking smile you’ve always dreamed of.
-Your dentist will use safe and effective techniques that can correct all the flaws that hamper your smile.
-If you need more information about Cosmetic Dentistry in Newfoundland and Labrador, contact us today.
+If you’ve ever felt less than confident about your smile because of crooked, damaged, or yellowed teeth, then we have excellent news for you.
+Cosmetic dentistry can improve everything you’ve ever disliked about your teeth, from their colour to their positioning, and give you the beautiful, healthy-looking smile you’ve always dreamed of.

 Treatment of Periodontal diseases to Maximize the functional life of your natural teeth and to control gum recession and cover up as much of the exposed root as possible.